-- Discuss the relationship between the literature review in the first paper and the research results in the second paper. - Interpretation of all results and clearly state the implications for his/her organization.
+- Discuss the relationship between the literature review in the first paper and the research results in the second paper. - Does the research support what was found in the literature? - Interpretation of all results and clearly state the implications for his/her organization. (i.e. If this is implemented, \\\\ are the positive results.
+If this is not implemented, \\\\ are the negative impacts.)